password123456/setup-wordpress-with-security-best-practice/README.md

 Ensure that ip access restriction is applied to prevent unauthorized access to the admin page.

 **Audit:**
-- Verify that IP access restrictions are in place for WordPress admin.
+- Verify that IP access restrictions are applied for WordPress admin.
-- Typically, this is configured on the web server (Apache, Nginx).
+- In most cases, this is configured on the web server (Apache, Nginx).

 **Remediation:**
 - If IP access restrictions are not applied, implement them.